SIBE-ita/SIBE_SummerSchool/Ferrara_2025/Day3/Chiara_Barbieri/Readme.md

 For this practical you will be working with:

--   The terminal of your computer
+-   The terminal of your computer, working with your local R
--   Your local RStudio
+-   An internet browser
--   A internet browser
+-   A parallel terminal with the conda environment *popgen* for specific R packages
--   A parallel terminal with the conda environment for specific R packages
+-   A parallel terminal with the conda environment *bioinf* for the software `PLINK`

 In the terminal, download the whole SIBE summer school folder as